Areas Of The CEF Market To Focus On, And Possibly Areas To Avoid

 The bank looks at the lower price and determines that the collateral (which was good enough the day before) is no longer good enough.
 They want more collateral.
 That pushes more investors to sell the non-agency MBS, and the cycle continues.
 That's how we end up in this situation.
 The banks drive the selling by being unwilling to lend on the assets, then when the price falls, they demand additional collateral.
 So why aren’t more buyers showing up?
 One reason is that they know how hard it will be to finance the portfolio.

 Essentially, forced selling is killing this market.
-It is not very liquid and when you have everyone trying to sell at once, it becomes a slaughter.
-This effected open-end mutual funds as well with AlphaCentric Income Opps (IOFIX) being the poster child for this.
-At the same time the mREIT margin calls were cratering non-agency MBS prices, investors in open-end funds rushed for the exits further compounding the problem.
+It is not very liquid, and when you have everyone trying to sell at once, it becomes a slaughter.
+This affected open-end mutual funds as well, with the AlphaCentric Income Opportunities Fund (IOFIX) being the poster child for this.
+At the same time that the mREIT margin calls were cratering non-agency MBS prices, investors in open-end funds rushed for the exits, further compounding the problem.

 From Barron's: